usaid-cs/yesterday-i-learned/auto.md

 ![](http://i.imgur.com/gqjVFBq.jpg)

+1. "That will do 206 miles per hour with the roof down.
+But.
+If a bluebottle flies over the top of the windscreen at that speed, and hits you in the middle of your forehead, it'll go straight through.
+Its own arse." - Top Gear S10E06
+1. Ford renames "MKX" to "Nautilus".
+"MKX was too confusing," they said.
 1. The car is never in neutral in any driving situation.
 1. 豊田 is Toyoda with a D, but they changed to [トヨタ](https://en.wikipedia.org/wiki/History_of_Toyota) (Toyota) anyway, because トヨタ has 8 strokes in it, and apparently that's good luck.
 1. [A cold engine should never be red-lined.](https://www.reddit.com/r/AskAShittyMechanic/comments/3uvjzb/engine_warm_up_advice/) (It sounds obvious when it is phrased this way)